FelixWolf/VGA.js/README.md

 # VGA.js
-A simple implimentation of VGA terminal graphics in javascript.
+A simple implementation of VGA terminal graphics in javascript.

 #Usage:
 ```html